What Is Reverse Osmosis?

 4th Stage: Post-Filtration

-Old tubes and storage tanks sometimes contribute to bad odors and foul tastes of the filtered water.
-This is where the post-carbon filter comes in and removes it leaving behind only clean water.
+Old tubes and storage tanks sometimes contribute to bad odors and foul taste of the filtered water.
+This is where the post-carbon filter comes in and removes it, leaving behind only clean water.

 Benefits And Drawbacks

-Just as with any product you are thinking about adding to your home, there are pros and cons that come with using a reverse osmosis filtration system.
+As with any product you consider adding to your home, some pros and cons come with using a reverse osmosis filtration system.

 Let’s dissect those benefits and drawbacks here.